otwld/velero-ui/docs/docs/sso-ldap/providers/microsoft.md

 4. **Restart Your Application**
    - Restart the Velero UI to apply the changes.

+## RBAC

+If you are using Azure AD groups for RBAC, ensure that the `user.read` scope is included in your application settings.
+This allows Velero UI to read the user's group memberships.

+Associate users with groups in Azure AD and assign roles in Velero UI based on these groups.

+**Setup permissions:**
+1. From the API permissions menu, choose **+ Add a permission**
+2. Find **User.Read** permission (under Microsoft Graph) and grant it
+3. From the Token Configuration menu, choose **+ Add groups claim**
+4. Check **"Groups assigned to the application"** and/or **"Security groups assigned to the application"**

+**Associate group to application:**
+1. From the **Microsoft Entra ID > Enterprise applications** menu, search the App that you created
+2. From the Users and groups menu of the app, add any users or groups requiring access to the service.

+**Group syntax is** `group_name`, example: `ADMINS`.

+Then refer to the [RBAC documentation](../rbac.md) for further configuration.

 ## Troubleshooting

 - Ensure that the redirect URI set in Azure matches `MICROSOFT_REDIRECT_URI`.